A-Georgiou/Research_Papers/README.md

 ### 3. **Explaining and Editing Language Models for Fact-Checking**
 **Description:**
-This research focuses on the interpretability and correction of language models used in automated fact-checking systems.
+This was my masters thesis, which looked into how we can more efficiently update implicit knowledge stored within pre-trained language models without doing computationally expensive and highly unstable fine-tuning through the use of a hyper-network.
+The research focused on the task of fact-checking, improving model performance at implicit claim verification, as well as producing new techniques to generate explanations.
 It offers a toolkit for understanding model decisions and provides methods to correct outputs when they deviate from factual information.

 **Highlights:**
 - 🛠️ **Toolset for Explaining Decisions** made by large language models in fact-checking scenarios.